brittnqn/brittnqn.github.io/readme.txt

 Advanced Feature:
 	-A contact form which leverages HTML forms
+		-found in Contact section
-	-Creating a more complex page layout, such as a navigation bar
+	-Creating a more complex page layout, such as a navigation bar -Again, I utilized bootstrap to make one page have multiple sections and included a navigation bar on top.

 How long it took you to complete the assignment: 3-4 hours